 Class Size: Space available

-In this workshop, John will walk you through all that the Cherokee people did to attempt to satisfy the American expectations to be able to remain in their historic homeland.
+In this workshop, Johnny will walk you through all that the Cherokee people did to attempt to satisfy the Americans’ expectations to be able to remain in their historic homeland.
 But how their successes actually made the Whites even more envious of what they had accomplished, and ever more aggressive in pushing them out, even after the U.S. Supreme Court had ruled in favor of Cherokee sovereignty.

 This workshop will be jam-packed with information to give attendees a new understanding of this tragedy of American history.

-Title: Introduction to Peyote Stitch
+Title: Beadwork: Introduction to Brick Stitch

 Leader: Anne Fay

-Fee: $15.00 for kit you’ll work with and take home
+Fee: $10.00 for kit you’ll work with and take home

 Program Length: 2 hours